symfony/symfony-docs/validation/groups.rst

 ``Default``
     Contains the constraints in the current class and all referenced classes that belong to no other group.
+Contains the constraint on the ``city`` field only.

 ``User``
     Equivalent to all constraints of the ``User`` object in the ``Default``